MAz-Codes/Fragmenta/README.md

 Please read the following carefully:

+- Inference on NVIDIA GPUs runs very fast (3s needed to generate 10s audio).
-- I do not really recommend running Fragmenta on Mac.
-My tests on an M1 Macbook Pro were extremely slow.
+- Inference on Mac can be challenging.
+My tests on an M1 Macbook Pro were slow (9m needed to generate 10s audio).
-- If you want more coherent results, use the larger model.
 - The initial installation can take a long time.
 Go make yourself a cup of coffee while that happens!
+- Installation is isolated, so deleting the folder removes everything.
+However, Python 3.11 and Node.js/npm are required and auto-installed if missing.
+Remove these manually if deleting the app.
+- If you want more coherent results, please use the larger model.
 - This is an experimental one-person operation, fixes can take a while.
 - With that said, enjoy making noises!

 ##